OBout/360-image-gallery-boilerplate/README.md

-# 360-image-gallery-boilerplate
+# PhoneGap Day 2017: Basic A-Frame Workshop

-> Featured in the *Building an Advanced Scene* guide.
+Based on the 360 Image Gallery Boilerplate Featured in the *Building an Advanced Scene* guide.

-Scene for selecting between different 360-degree images.
+Thanks to Kevin Ngo and Mozilla for making AFrame and this awesome example

 ## Dependencies